iTURTL3/discord-bot/README.md

 # Discord Bot
-An example discord bot with commands in NodeJS
+An example Discord bot with commands in NodeJS

 ## Dependencies
 ```